-Certainty is not typically out there to be had though.
+A sense of certainty is not typically out there to be had, however.

 And since life is inherently uncertain, there is no way that you can totally eliminate uncertainty.
 You can only manage it.

-The BS wants to know for certain that the affair is over and that the CS is committed to the relationship and the hard work ahead.
+The betrayed spouse (BS) wants to know for certain that the affair is over and that the wayward spouse (WS) is committed to the relationship and the hard work ahead.
 The gift of forgiveness may be something that is uncertain as well.
-They also need to be certain that another affair won’t happen in the future.
+The BS also need to be certain that another affair won’t happen in the future.
 They want to be certain things will eventually be better.

 These are just a few things that one may need to be certain about.
 Your list may be different and probably much longer depending on where you are in the recovery process.